uhppoted/uhppoted-httpd/README.md

 become a platform for exploring some alternative ideas around user interfaces and system architectures.

 3. It is intended as an adminstrative tool for use by system administrators (i.e. not card users) - it exposes far more functionality than is comfortable (or even safe) for untrusted users.
-Systems intended for use by not completely trusted users should rather build on the REST and MQTT services.
+Systems intended for use by not-completely-trusted users should rather build on the REST and MQTT services.

 ## Release Notes